At Fishburn Primary School, we have experience of supporting children and young people with a wide range of need including:

 The school provides data on the levels and types of need to the Local Authority.
 This is collected through the school census.

-Who decides if my child has a SEND?
+Who decides if my child has a Special Educational Need or Disability?

 outcomes of such support, and the issue has been resolved, your child will no longer be placed on our SEND register.